Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 Ava hesitated "Sean, I-" she began.

 "No, shut up.
-Look, I...fuck it, I love you.
-Bit early maybe to tell you that, but it’s been, what...three years, hasn’t it?
+Look, I... fuck it, I love you.
+Bit early maybe to tell you that, but it’s been, what... three years, hasn’t it?
 Since we met."

 "But w-"